AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-A low-power GPS signal acquisition algorithm is designed, evaluated and implemented for use on small-satellites in low earth orbit.
-In order to evaluate the high dynamic environment in relation to signal acquisition, empiric data is obtained using the SGP4 perturbation model for 24 GPS satellites and the Ørsted and AAU Cubesat missions.
-This shows that a maximum Doppler shift offset of $\pm$45 kHz on the \LI carrier can be expected with a mean drift of -29 Hz/s.
-With an outset in these constraints a maximum likelihood estimator-based signal acquisition algorithm is proposed that enables acquisition of 98.3\% of the GPS signals under continuous receiver operation.
-The design space of the algorithm is explored to minimize area and power of the implementation.
-The algorithm is realized using a semi-systolic array of add/subtract controlled accumulators.
-The received GPS signal ripples through the accumulators, whereas spreading codes are used to control the add/subtract behavior, effectively correlating the spreading codes with the received signal.
-The architecture is modeled in VHDL and implemented on a FPGA.
-If the quiescent power of the FPGA is disregarded, the final solution, including an active patch antenna and GPS front-end, has a power consumption of approximately 400 mW.
-Due to practical issues it was not possible to fully confirm the functionality of the implemented algorithm, but theory and offline simulations all work as intended.
+This thesis presents a low-power GPS signal acquisition algorithm, designed, evaluated, and implemented for small satellites in low Earth orbit (LEO).
+In LEO, satellites move quickly relative to the GPS constellation, causing large Doppler shifts (frequency changes due to motion) and frequency drift that make signal acquisition challenging.
+To characterize this environment, empirical data were gathered using SGP4, a standard orbit model, for 24 GPS satellites, and from the Ørsted and AAU CubeSat missions.
+The analysis shows a maximum Doppler shift of about ±45 kHz on the GPS L1 carrier and a mean frequency drift of roughly −29 Hz per second.
+Based on these constraints, a maximum-likelihood estimator (MLE) acquisition algorithm is proposed that, under continuous receiver operation, acquires 98.3% of GPS signals.
+The algorithm’s design space was explored to minimize hardware area and power.
+It is realized as a semi-systolic array of accumulators controlled to add or subtract.
+The received GPS signal passes through the array while spreading codes (the pseudo-random sequences that identify and align GPS signals) drive the add/subtract behavior, effectively correlating the codes with the incoming signal.
+The architecture is modeled in VHDL and implemented on an FPGA.
+Ignoring the FPGA’s quiescent (idle) power, the complete solution with an active patch antenna and GPS front-end consumes approximately 400 mW.
+Due to practical constraints, full on-hardware confirmation of the algorithm’s functionality was not possible, but theory and offline simulations behave as intended.